Bro. Cantalupi's Fundraising Drive

 This Year's Projects:

-new furniture for the Living Room
+I. new furniture for the Living Room

 After 25 years of service, the living room's couches, love seats, and chairs sorely needed replacing: